 Your routine right now probably looks totally different than your usual routine.
 But it may be just as busy, just in different ways.
 Could it be time to hit pause?
 Let’s explore the health benefits of taking time to rest.

-Maybe you aren’t ferrying the kids to and from school or extracurricular activities these days.
+Maybe you aren’t ferrying the kids to and from school or extracurricular activities.
 Maybe your “commute” to work right now only takes you from the bedroom to the living room.
-It’s true — our lives right now are far away from the norm.
+It’s true — our lives are far from the norm right now.

-But while you’d think that leaves us with way more time on our hands, the reality is that many of us find ourselves suddenly tasked with taking care of the kids 24 hours a day, serving as teacher, babysitter and parents all in one.
-Add to that the responsibilities of working from home and you eat up a lot of the time in your day.
+But while you’d think that leaves us with way more time on our hands, the reality is that many of us find ourselves suddenly tasked with taking care of the kids 24 hours a day, serving as teachers, babysitters, and parents.
+Add to that the responsibilities of working from home, and you eat up a lot of the time in your day.

 You’ve probably even seen some social media posts and articles encouraging you to learn a new skill or take up a new hobby during this time at home.
 But we’d like to make a case for something different — time spent doing nothing.